Featured in this post

 1. Administration Efficiency

-Is the system optimized and developed for the beverage industry?
+Is the system optimised and developed for the beverage industry?
 For example, when you process a transaction such as stock transfer or a sales order your system should automatically capture and post the relevant duty information so that the production of your HMRC reporting can be generated automatically and accurately at the end of each reporting period.
 Are your finance processes fully integrated with your purchasing, sales, production and distribution processes?
 Often beverage companies operate one system for finance and one or more systems to cater for their operational processes.
 This often causes issues and results in your finance team spending a significant proportion of their time duplicating data entry to both systems and then trying to reconcile differences between the systems rather than adding value to the financial management and control of your business within a fully integrated business management solution.
-Does the software have out-of-the-box, best practice functionality that helps you optimize your administration processes?
+Does the software have out-of-the-box, best practice functionality that helps you optimise your administration processes?
 Credit control management is a good example here.
 Your system must be able to automatically calculate the debt owed to you by each customer and provide you with a clear report on any outstanding debt before you process yet another expensive sales order to a customer with a poor payment record.
 Does the system allow you to calculate and manage your actual product costs?
 Think about your total direct costs of production, raw materials, duty et al as well as your indirect costs such as administration, storage and distribution overheads.
 Your solution should be able to automatically capture and allocate these costs to provide you with a true picture of your product profitability and avoid the danger of any hidden costs.

 2. Production Control

 Are you still managing your production planning on spreadsheets or whiteboards?
-Your business management solution should allow you to optimize your production plan by producing a demand forecast that in turn will calculate a Master Production Schedule from which individual production orders can be created, controlled and updated efficiently and flexibly to accommodate those last minute changes to plans.
+Your business management solution should allow you to optimise your production plan by producing a demand forecast that in turn will calculate a Master Production Schedule from which individual production orders can be created, controlled and updated efficiently and flexibly to accommodate those last minute changes to plans.

 Are you struggling to cope with demand compared with your capacity?
 This seems to be a very common theme throughout the industry and the fitting in of new fermenting vessels and conditioning tanks into small spaces has become something of an art form.
-A production planning system with effective capacity planning functionality will allow you to optimize the usage of your vessel capacity throughout the production process and maximize your production output.
+A production planning system with effective capacity planning functionality will allow you to optimise the usage of your vessel capacity throughout the production process and maximise your production output.
 Do you ever run out of raw materials that you thought you had in stock which then causes a delay in production?
 This could be anything from raw materials to bottle labels.
 Having an efficient Materials Requirements Planning (MRP) solution is vital to make sure that you always have enough (but not too much) stock on hand to meet your production requirements.
 Your solution should be able to calculate the usage of stocks automatically in the production process and propose purchase orders for new stock based on actual consumption, seasonality and re-order levels.
 How do you manage your recipes?
 Is this currently done offline, in a spreadsheet?
 Again, this should be controlled in your solution using a Bill of Materials (BOM) to manage the raw materials used in the various stages of the production as well as the packaging materials required to produce your finished goods.
 This not only ensures consistency in the production, but also captures the associated financial information to allow for accurate product costing.

 3. Tracking and Traceability